-- The in-house production of cat lavatories were the sales and profit driver of Onlinestar for many years.
+- The in-house production of cat lavatories was the sales and profit driver of Onlinestar for many years.
 Due to increased competition in this segment, Onlinestar had to continuously reduce sales prices to the level of material costs.
 The new opening of a modern production plant by the competition is expected to reduce prices for cat lavatories further.
 The strained financial situation of Onlinestar makes extensive investments impossible, other cost-cutting measures have been fully utilized.
 Therefore, no positive change in the gross profit margin is expected over the next few years.

 Share Table 3 with the interviewee.

 - Labor expenses in the production of cat lavatories and other operating expenses for the production of cat lavatories amount to EUR 5 million per year in the past financial year.
 Because of appropriate contracts, costs correlate with sales of cat lavatories with a coefficient of 1.
 (Consequently: Reduction of turnover by 50% reduces costs by 50%, reduction of turnover by 100% reduces costs by 100%, etc.).

 - Possible effects of cross-selling are not to be considered in later calculations.

 - So far, Onlinestar has bought all furniture and garden products from many small Chinese manufacturers.
 In the recent past, delivery delays of ordered goods have occurred more frequently.
 In order to be able to deliver as quickly as possible, Onlinestar has used fast transport options - such as airplane transportation - for importing the goods.
 This led to higher transport costs, which are attributed to the cost of materials at Onlinestar.

 - Consolidation of suppliers to a maximum of five suppliers would result in a 20% reduction in transport costs.
 Apart from the reduction of the transport costs by a consolidation of the suppliers, the transport costs are independent of the ordered good value.